 Keystone left by the demon “Dirty Colossus”.

 In the depths of the swamp inhabited by poison jellyfish and giant slugs is a graben that deeply swallows all uncleanliness and was made a temple of rotten trees that reveres a demon.
-The needy men that willingly offer souls there are freed from thoughts that bring pain.
+The needy men that willingly offer souls there are freed from thought, which brings pain.

 Keystone left by the demon “Maiden Astraea”.